What Is Cyber Insurance?

 Ransomware attacks happen when someone installs malicious software on your company's computer system.
 This software threatens your company's data.
 In return, the attacker may ask you for a pricey ransom.

-In some cases, cyberattackers will threaten to download malicious software before actually doing it.
+In some cases, an attack could threaten your business by downloading malicious software on to your systems before actually doing it.
 In this case, company data isn't threatened unless the ransom isn't paid and the software is downloaded.

 If you have cyber insurance and one of these cyberattacks happens, your policy could cover the cost to notify impacted parties.
 However, it's important to note that your policy may only cover a certain amount of expenses.